alex-ball/HowTo-DataImpact/how-to-measure-impact.md

+---
-% How to Measure the Impact of Research Data
+title: How to Measure the Impact of Research Data
+author:
+-   Alex Ball (DCC)
-% Alex Ball; Monica Duke
+-   Monica Duke (DCC)
-% DRAFT: \today
+date: 'DRAFT: \today'
+...

 > This guide will help you to measure the impact of research data, whether your own or that of your department/institution.
 It provides ...
 This guide should interest researchers and principal investigators working on data-led research and administrators working with research quality assessment submissions.